wiggle-bin/wiggle-bin/README.md

 # WiggleBin

-The WiggleBin project is about letting worms communicate with humans.

-> "Thanks for the food mate.
-It's a bit hot in this bucket.. can you help out?"

-The following is a guide on developing a [vermicomposting](https://en.wikipedia.org/wiki/Vermicompost) bin which makes both **worms** and **humans** happy.
+The goal of WiggleBin is to make an open-source smart [vermicomposting](https://en.wikipedia.org/wiki/Vermicompost) bin which makes both **worms** and **humans** happy.

 ![](Images/WiggleBinV001/Box/WiggleBinPrototype001_Complete.jpg)

 This project is in the research and testing phase.
-Currently we are looking at which sensors are usable for this project.
+Currently our research involves trying out different sensors.
 See [issues](https://github.com/studiorabota/wiggle-bin/issues) for more info and how to contribute.
+Check [milestones](https://github.com/studiorabota/wiggle-bin/milestones) for our future plans.

 > This documentation does not go into how to vermicompost.
 Plenty of other resources are available online.